MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-or-edit-model-driven-app-view.md

 ## Create a public view in Power Apps

-In this exercise you create a view in the account entity.
+In this exercise you create a public view for the account entity.
 You then add this view to an app.

 1. Sign in to [Power Apps](https://make.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc).